bytestring-net/bevy_lunex/README.md

     |    |-> Rectangle == Solid [size: (x: 1920, y: 1080) align_x: 0 align_y: 0]
 ```

 Quite simple, isn't it?
 Best part is that by relying on components only, you are potentially able to hot-reload UI or even stream UI over the network.
 The downside is that by relying on strings to link entities, we are giving up some safety that Rust provides.
 But I am all for using the right tools for the right task.
-By putting away some safety, we can skip the bothersome bloat that would otherwise be required for such an application.
+By putting away some safety, we can skip the bothersome bloat that would otherwise be required for such application.

 ### Nodes & Units